-At the start of the book Napoleon is safely in exile on Elba, Louis XVIII has been installed on the throne in Paris and the victorious Allies are planning the future of 19th-century Europe.
+At the start of Burke at Waterloo Napoleon is safely in exile on Elba, Louis XVIII has been installed on the throne in Paris and the victorious Allies are planning the future of 19th-century Europe.
 Then, suddenly, Napoleon is back.
 Louis has fled and French armies are marching on Brussels.

 How did it happen?
 How did Napoleon escape from Elba?